Here come ADP private payrolls ...

-ADP Research Institute will release its data on US private-payroll growth at 8:15 a.m.
+The latest report from ADP on private payrolls growth in America is set for release at 8:15 a.m.
 ET.

-Economists estimate that payrolls grew by 190,000 in November, up from 182,000 in the prior period, according to Bloomberg.
+Economists estimate that the report will show payrolls grew by 190,000 in September, unchanged from August.
+It would be the second straight month below the key 200,000 level.

+This report comes ahead of the official numbers from the Bureau of Labour Statistics on Friday, and economists are divided over whether this is a reliable leading indicator of those data.

 Business Insider Emails & Alerts